Tekken 5: Legacy

 Tekken 5 was ranked by Complex as the sixth best PlayStation 2 game.
 SNK staff member Falcoon said Tekken 5 was one of his favorite games in 2005 although he did not consider himself an expert in the game.
 Game designer Tomonobu Itagaki heavily panned the console port of the game for lacking innovative features after several installments from the franchise.
 Similarly, The Rough Guide to Videogames felt the story was convoluted and that the Devil Within was poorly done.
 PC Mag listed Paul Phoenix's and Lee Chaolan's endings as two of the "craziest" moments in the franchise.

+Producer Harada acknowledged that the game was still riddled with problems, such as characters that were too strong (for example, Steve Fox), and a gameplay that was broken in terms of fairness.
+This led to the patched update Tekken 5: Dark Resurrection.
+The fighters were also forced to remain stationary prior to the round beginning.

 The game's critical praise was matched with commercial success.
 As of July 2009, it has sold around 6 million copies.
-In retrospective, Harada believes Tekken 5, and Tekken 6, managed to attract a new group of fans, something Tekken 4 failed to do.
+In retrospective, Harada believes Tekken 5, and Tekken 6, managed to attract a new large group of fans, something Tekken 4 did not do relatively as much despite its positive reviews.
+However, Harada was not without criticism, and stated that Tekken 5 did revert the innovation in Tekken 4 by returning to classic conservative gameplay to please the older fans, which in hindsight he should not have resorted to in excess of the innovation that could have been.
 A sequel, Tekken 6, was released in 2007.
 The first CGI scene from the game also influenced the developers to create a film titled Tekken: Blood Vengeance (2011) which uses this type of animation.